eddieyou/fv/README.md

 ## Prerequisite
 Only *Docker* is required to run the demo.

-Postgresql server will be started in docker on port 5432, with db username: `postgres` and password: `fvpgsecret` The local http server will be build and started in docker on port 3000, with basic auth username: `fv` and password: `fvpass`.
+Postgresql server will be started in docker on port 5432, with db username: `postgres` and password: `fvpgsecret`.

+The local http server will be build and started in docker on port 3000, with basic auth username: `fv` and password: `fvpass`.

 ## Demo